dgaron/aoc/README.md

 ~Day 7 has a memory leak.
 Probably use shared_ptr / weak_ptr and save myself the trouble rooting it out.~
 Or just don't allocate the memory myself in the first place

+Learned something cool on Day 9: I used a Coordinate class and kept a HashSet of Coordinate to keep track of unique locations the tail visited.
+To keep the HashSet, I had to @override hashCode().
+I used some boilerplate hash function, wrote the little method for updating the tail and thought I'd be done super fast.
+Test input worked, larger input file gave me the wrong answer.
+Spent way too long trying to come up with some kind of edge case I was missing until I figured out that the problem was that I was getting collisions in the HashSet.